Almost toric fibrations on K3 surfaces via degenerations: The preparatory step

 \begin{proof}[Proof of Theorem \ref{tmNAffine}] We construct a chart in a neighborhood of each edge and show it agrees with the canonical structure near the vertices.
 Fix $e_{ij}:=\mu(X_{ij})$ an edge of the $1$ skeleton.
 Let $U\subset B_i\cup B_j\subset B$ be an open neighborhood of the interior of $e_{ij}$ containing no nodes.
 We consider continuous functions on $U$ whose restriction to each of $U\cap B_i$, $U\cap B_j$ is affine.
 To reduce the amount of freedom, we fix a basepoint in the interior of $e_{ij}$ and we consider only the piecewise integral linear functions.
-Namely, piecewise integral affine functions which vanish at the basepoint.
+Namely, piecewise integral affine functions which vanish at the basepoint and whose restriction to each side of the edge is affine.
 The space $\mathcal{A}$ of all these is a free Abelian lattice of rank $3$.
 Indeed, a linear function is determined by two coefficients. $\mathcal{A}$ consists of pairs of linear functions that agree and the edge $e_{ij}$, and so there are $3$ degrees of freedom.
-So, singling out an integral affine structure on $U$ amounts to imposing a codimension $1$ condition.
+Singling out an integral affine structure on $U$ which agrees with the piecewise nodal integral affine structure already given means declaring which of these piecewise linear functions are considered to be linear functions.
+This amounts to specifying a rank 2 sublattice of $\mathcal{A}$ whose restriction to each side is the lattice of linear functions on that side near the edge.
 We now define a homomorphism $wt:\mathcal{A}\to \Z$, the \emph{weight}, which will single out the desired sublattice.

 To define the weight homomorphism, we observe that each element $f$ of $\mathcal{A}$ gives rise to a circle action $\rho_f$ on the restriction of the tangent bundle of the total space $T\cX|_{X_{ij}}$.
 That is, an action on $X_{ij}$ which lifts to a linear action on the fibers.
 To see this, let $f_k=f_k|_{B_k}$ for $k=i,j$.
-Then $f_k\circ\mu$ is the Hamiltonian of a circle action on $X_k$ near the 1-dimensional stratum.
-The linearization of this action gives rise to circle actions on the sub bundles $TX_i|_{X_{ij}}$ and $TX_j|_{X_{ij}}$.
-The continuity equation $f_i|_{X_{ij}}=f_j|_{X_{ij}}$ implies these actions agree on the common subbundle $TX_{ij}$.
-Indeed the action and its lineariation on this sub-bundle are determined only by the restriction of $f$ to $X_{ij}$.
-We thus get a circle action on $TX|_{X_{ij}}$ by the universal property of the pushout.
+Then $f_k\circ\mu$ is the Hamiltonian of a circle action on $X_k$ near the $1$-dimensional stratum.
+The linearization of this action gives circle actions on the vector bundles $TX_i|_{X_{ij}}$ and $TX_j|_{X_{ij}}$.
+The continuity equation $f_i|_{X_{ij}}=f_j|_{X_{ij}}$ implies that these two linearized actions agree on the common subbundle $TX_{ij}$, because on $TX_{ij}$ both are the differential of the same circle action on $X_{ij}$.
+Since $X_i$ and $X_j$ meet transversely along $X_{ij}$, we have a canonical identification